When writing business emails, have you ever noticed how some emails you send get instant responses while others take people forever to respond to you?

 To make an email subject line compelling (or even a blog post) where people want to look at it right away, it must make them ask a question instantly.

-Some ways to do that:
+Some ways to do that and more tips:

 - Ask a question: “What Do You Think About This STRANGE Idea?”